Japan Rail Pass

-The Japan Rail Pass (ジャパンレールパス, japan rēru pasu), also called the JR Pass, is a rail pass for overseas visitors sold by the Japan Railways Group, and is valid for travel on all major forms of transportation provided by the JR Group in Japan, with a few exceptions.
-The Rail Pass is designed to stimulate travel and tourism throughout the country.
-It is only cost effective for long-distance travel, particularly by bullet train.
-While the savings from extensive travel can be considerable, those who travel too little may in fact lose money on a rail pass.
-The Japan Rail Pass is of limited use within larger cities, as private operators generally do not accept the Rail Pass.
-In Tokyo, for instance, it covers the Yamanote Line which goes to several popular tourist areas, as well as in Osaka on the Osaka Loop Line, plus in Kyoto on the Nara Line and Sagano Line.
+The Japan Rail Pass (ジャパンレールパス, japan rēru pasu), also called the JR Pass, is a rail pass sold by the Japan Railways Group exclusively for overseas visitors.
+It is valid for travel on all major forms of transportation provided by the JR Group in Japan, with a few exceptions.
+The pass is designed to stimulate travel and tourism throughout the country.
+It is cost effective only for long-distance travel, particularly by bullet train.
+Its use is limited within larger cities, as private operators generally do not accept it.

-Rail Pass
+Description

 The national Rail Pass comes in two varieties, one for each class of service, Standard Car (普通車, Futsūsha) and Green Car (グリーン車, Gurīnsha) (first class car).
 Furthermore, the pass is time limited based on the length of pass purchased.
 Three time periods are available: seven, fourteen and twenty-one consecutive day passes, which provide the user nearly unlimited use of JR transportation services.
 The table below summarizes the prices for each pass.
-The amounts are listed in Japanese Yen.
-When purchasing the Exchange Order (see below), the purchaser will pay the appropriate amount in the purchaser's home country currency based on the current exchange rate.
+The amounts are listed in Japanese yen.